lelandjansen/ScaleBook/README.md

 1. Start on the note C;
 2. Go up seven semitones;
-3. Repeat step 2 until one lands on the desired note;
+3. Repeat step 2 (up to seven times) until one lands on the desired note;
 4. The number of times step 2 was repeated gives the number of sharps in the key signature.

-It should be noted step 2 may be repeated up to seven times.

 For example, to find the key signature of D major start on the note C and go up seven semitones to G, then up another seven semitones to D. Since D is the desired note and seven semitones were added twice, the key signature of D major is 2 sharps.

-A similar processs may be used to determine the number of flats by instead going down seven semitones (starting on the note C).
+A similar process may be used to determine the number of flats by instead going down seven semitones (starting on the note C).

 Any scale's key signature can be found by first finding its relative major.